-Diligent Effort: An Obsolete Practice or Important Protection?
+Diligent Search: An Obsolete Practice or Important Protection?

 There are two schools of thought regarding the diligent effort.
 The first school of thought is that the diligent effort is obsolete and unnecessary.
 In fact, four states no longer require the diligent effort and have either statutorily removed the requirement, or the statutes are silent on the matter.